 Celebrate Three Kings Day

-The grand finale of the season for most of the island celebrated on January 6th.
-This day is known as El Día de los Tres Reyes Magos, or "Three Kings Day."
-Locals bid farewell to Christmas with a large celebration in San Juan, and children are invited to visit La Fortaleza, the governor's mansion, to receive free gifts.
+The grand finale of the season for most of the island is celebrated on January 6th.
+This day is known as El Día de Los Tres Reyes Magos, or "Three Kings Day."
+Locals bid farewell to Christmas with a large celebration in San Juan, and children are invited to visit La Fortaleza, the governor's mansion, to receive gifts.